The Big Picture…

 Service is the application of specialised competencies for the benefit of another entity or the entity itselfVargo & Lush (2004)

-The beneficiary of a service is the actor that benefits from the application of specialised competencies.
+The beneficiary of a service is the entity that benefits from the application of another entity’s, or its own, specialised competencies.

-If we take a wider view, we see there are often multiple beneficiaries.
-Customers watch Netflix, for example, to fill a moment of time.
-They are clearly the beneficiary.
-But Netflix and other customers also benefit.
-Netflix benefits from the viewing and usage data it collects.
-And, other customers benefit from the same data leveraged through Netflix’s recommendation engine.
+And there could be multiple beneficiaries.
+Netflix’s main beneficiaries are those people that use the service.
+But Netflix also benefits – it collects usage data used to steer its future content.
+And, actually, other customers benefit from the same data leveraged through Netflix’s recommendation engine.
 Which “reduce the amount of time and frustration to find something great content to watch”.

 What is value?